rubengheorghita/dnd-microservice/README.md

 D&D 5e Microservice (Microservice A)

-This microservice allows users to search for enemies (monsters) and rules from the D&D 5e API.
+This microservice allows you to search for enemies (monsters) and rules from the D&D 5e API.
 It reads requests from a text file, fetches data from the API, and writes the response to a JSON file.
+This setup makes it easy to integrate with other applications while keeping the process simple and lightweight.

 How to Use This Microservice

 Sending a Request
-To request data, write a category and search term to search_input.txt in the format:
+To request data, write a category and search term to search_input.txt using the format:

 category:search_term

-Example (Search for a D&D monster, "Goblin"): enemy:goblin
+For example:

+To search for a monster like a Goblin:
+enemy: goblin

-Example (Search for a D&D rule, "Attack Rolls"): rule:attack-rolls
+To search for a D&D rule, like Attack Rolls:
+rule: attack-rolls

-Once saved, the microservice will automatically read the request and fetch data.
+Once the request is written, the microservice will pick it up automatically and process the search.

 Receiving a Response
-The microservice writes the response to search_results.json.
+The microservice will write the results to search_results.json.
+Here’s what you might see:

 Example Response for "Goblin":
 {